 - (Opgebouwd) vakantiegeld - This is the (accumulated) holiday allowance

 If something is not right

-FNV and CNV are Dutch trade union federations.
+FNV (click on the globe icon upper right and choose English) and AOB are Dutch trade union federations.
 They guard and advocate employees’ rights in matters related to collective labour agreements, social security, and pensions.
 They can answer any questions you have about work and income and help you if you have problems with your wages.